-There are many crowdfunding platforms which startups can use to raise money and build a community of supporters.
-The question is, which one is the best to use.
+There are many crowdfunding platforms that startups can use to raise money and build a community of supporters.
+The question is, which one is the best?
 Ultimately, startups should choose whatever platform best fits their goals.

 This article will compare three of the most popular crowdfunding platforms; Kickstarter, Indiegogo, and Patreon.

 Kickstarter is the most well-known crowdfunding platform at the moment, and it has been credited with over 400,000 successfully funded campaigns, receiving more than $4 billion in pledges from 17.2 million backers.
 At the moment, the crowdfunding platform has over 13 categories and 36 subcategories ranging from the creative arts and food industry to the publishing and technology industry since its launch in 2009.

 The team behind Kickstarter believes that art and creative expression are essential to a healthy and vibrant society.
 Their mission is to help bring creative projects to life.
 Every project is developed independently on a platform where the general public can fund them in return for rewards or the finished product itself.
 This reward-based crowdfunding model can be traced back to the roots of the subscription model of arts patronage.

 The Kickstarter platform is split into creators and backers.
 Creators are those who present their project ideas and create campaigns, while backers are the ones who fund them.
 To create a successful Kickstarter project, creators need to set up a page to display all the details of their project using text, video, and photos to tell viewers about their project.
 From there, creators then set a funding goal and a deadline, including different rewards that backers can receive by pledging a specific amount.
 Generally, different levels of support will provide different rewards.